seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 }
 {% endhighlight %}

 Then we must register `auth.driver_client` in the IoC container.
-Let's do it in our *ClientAuthServiceProvider*:
+Let's update our *ClientAuthServiceProvider*:

 {% highlight php %}
 <?php